GSA/fedramp-gov/_posts/2018-08-21-upcoming-fedramp-documentation-release.md

 ***Updated Document (1):***

 **Baseline of Controls:**
 * **Reason for Update:** We heard from our stakeholders that there was an opportunity to make it easier to navigate and compare the different control requirements - previously contained in four separate documents/templates.
-To address this, we combined the FedRAMP Low, Moderate, High, and LI-SaaS baselines into a single Excel spreadsheet.
+To address this, we combined the FedRAMP Low, Moderate, High, and LI-SaaS baselines into a single Excel workbook.

 ***New Document (1):***